mozilla/autophone/INSTALL.md

 - mobile devices with root access running the SUT agent
 - a server running phonedash to collect, serve, and present the results

-Since an autophone server appears to be limited to 4-6 devices (because of power issues and problems with adb), there can be multiple autophone servers to support more devices.
-Each server runs independently with no knowledge of the others.
+Multiple autophone servers can run on the same machine.
+Until mozpool support is added, each server runs independently with no knowledge of the others and should be configured with individual device pools.
+If running two or more instances from the same installation, you will need to use the --cache-dir option on all but the primary to avoid cache contention.

 The phonedash server is optional, e.g. for development environments.
 It can be found at https://github.com/markrcote/phonedash/.
 It is customized for